joelouthan/theologic.us/content/posts/prayers/2020-11-18-am_prayers.md

 I pray for that you would heal:

+Keep Melissa.
+Seal her heart towards you.

 Speak to Andrew.
-You hear your people.
-You hear Andrew.
-Speak to him.
-Clearly.
-Guide him.
-Give him sweet peace.
-Amen.

 Heal Faithie.
-My Lord above, heal my sweet cousin.
-Comfort her and speak peace.
-Lay your hand upon her head and continuously give her peace forever.
-Take care of her and give her body and mind and nervous system healing always.
-Hold her together with your hands and heart.

 Heal Sean.
-Vertigo double focus.
-Lord heal his mind and body.
-Give him rest and peace.
-Lord show him the love you have for him.

 Heal Gerry.
-Be with Jan and all of the Melenkas in this time.

-Heal Randy (Jordan Mayfield's dad) - possible hospice
+Be with Jordan.

 Heal Kathleen (Leah's mom)